✓ Updated March 2026

 Sunrise Boat Ride on Lake Pichola

-activityGlide across the tranquil waters of Lake Pichola as the first rays of sun paint the City Palace and Jag Mandir in hues of gold.
-This serene experience offers a unique perspective of Udaipur's majestic skyline, far from the daytime crowds.
-Aim for a clear morning to fully appreciate the reflections on the water.
+activityGlide across the glassy waters of Lake Pichola as the first rays of sun paint the City Palace and Jag Mandir in hues of gold and rose.
+This tranquil experience offers unparalleled photographic opportunities and a peaceful start to your day, away from the midday crowds.

 Exploring the Jagdish Temple's Intricate Carvings